-John says that the Hamble Heights team fulfil all of his expectations when it comes to providing first-class care for his wife, which is something he did by himself for such a long time and continues to do in-between Toni's respite care stays at the home.
+John says that the Hamble Heights team fulfil all of his expectations when it comes to providing firstclass care for his wife, which is something he did by himself for such a long time and continues to do in-between Toni's respite care stays at the home.

-"My overall summation of Hamble Heights for our experience is that it's a place that I'm absolutely relieved and so pleased that we've become involved with it.
+"My overall summation of Hamble Heights for our

+I'm very glad that we got in contact.
+It's opened up a new chapter for us experience is that it's a place that I'm absolutely relieved and so pleased that we've become involved with it.
 I can't see any need that can't be met here within the home.
 I'm very glad that we got in contact.
 It's opened up a new chapter for us.